Ľubomír Belko

-Ľubomír Belko (born 4 February 2002) is a Slovak professional footballer who plays for Niké Liga club MŠK Žilina.
+Ľubomír Belko (born 4 February 2002) is a Slovak professional footballer who plays as a goalkeeper for Norwegian Eliteserien club Viking.

 Club career

-MŠK Žilina
+Žilina

-Belko made his Fortuna Liga debut for Žilina on 8 August 2021 during a home match against FK Pohronie, in which Šošoni recorded a 3:1 win.
+Belko made his Fortuna Liga debut for Žilina on 8 August 2021 during a home match against FK Pohronie, in which Šošoni recorded a 3–1 win.
 Belko conceded the single goal from Ladji Mallé.

+Viking

+On 2 February 2026, Belko signed a four-year contract with Norwegian Eliteserien club Viking.
+On 18 April 2026, he made his Eliteserien debut for Viking in a 3–2 win against Brann.

 International career

 Belko was first recognised in a senior national team nomination on 23 May 2022 Štefan Tarkovič as an alternate ahead of four UEFA Nations League fixtures against Belarus, Azerbaijan and Kazakhstan.
 For the same June fixtures, he was also a member of U21 team ahead of a qualifier against Malta and a friendly against Romania.
 In December 2022, Belko was nominated by Francesco Calzona, who joined the side in late summer, for senior national team prospective players' training camp at NTC Senec.